Meet the Camp Mowglis Team

 Wait, where are my manners?
 I really should introduce myself first, shouldn’t I?

 Camp Director — Nick Robbins

 Hi, I’m Nick.
 Dad, nature lover, ski patroller, philosophy geek, lifelong “camp guy”, and Director here at Camp Mowglis.

 I’ve always loved the outdoors, working with people, and thinking about life’s big questions.
 After graduating from the Colorado College with a Philosophy degree, I sought a career in emergency medicine, which led me to become the camp nurse assistant at another excellent New Hampshire summer camp in 2002.
 Life works in mysterious ways, and I spent eleven years at that camp, cutting my teeth in the industry and learning the ins and outs of running a successful camp.
 I worked my way up, first to Assistant Director, and then to year-round Camp Director, a position I held from 2005 to 2013.

 In addition to being Director of Mowglis, I’m an Accreditation Visitor for the American Camp Association which means that I visit other camps during their operating season to make sure they’re following all the industry best practices for health and safety.
-I sit on the board of the New Hampshire Camp Directors Association, and maintain an active role with the National Ski Patrol as a certified Outdoor Emergency Care Provider.
+I sit on the boards of the New Hampshire Camp Directors Association as well as the American Camp Association’s New England Chapter; during the winter I maintain an active role with the National Ski Patrol as a certified Outdoor Emergency Care Provider.
 I also have a significant emergency medical background (former EMT) and have led wilderness trips for all ages of kids and teens throughout the country and abroad.